-The most immediate weaknesses of this discipline include group fighting, dealing with armed attackers and zero striking techniques.
-BJJ can dominate the threat once they’re on the ground but you’ll have to have the immense physical strength to do so.
+The most immediate weaknesses of this discipline include group fighting, dealing with armed attackers, and zero striking techniques.
+BJJ can dominate the threat once they’re on the ground but you’ll need to have the immense physical strength to do so.

 Boxing primarily focuses on punches as the sole source of offense.
 The feet are mainly used for side-stepping, dodging, and footwork.
 The great thing about boxing is that it’s relatively easy to learn and you’ll need just a few pieces of equipment to start.

-You’ll learn how to deliver different types of punches with precision and in different ranges.
+You’ll learn how to deliver different types of punches with precision (and in different ranges).
 You’ll learn how to block (if unarmed) and evade (if armed).
-To get the most out of using boxing as self-defense you’ll need to condition your body to deliver powerful punches and gain experience sparring with opponents.
+To get the most out of using boxing as self-defense, you’ll need to condition your body to deliver powerful punches and gain experience sparring with opponents.

 Your senses become sharper the more you practice boxing.
 Reaction time becomes faster and you’ll be able to make sound decisions under duress.
 This kind of street sense will be invaluable if you’re facing threats or experiencing an emergency situation.

 Boxing has one of the toughest training regimens in this list, but you can expect great results once it’s completed.
-Sessions include press-ups, skipping, bag work and sparring.
+Sessions include press-ups, skipping, bag work, and sparring.
 Self-defense applications in boxing become obvious once you’re in self-defense mode.
 What’s more, you’ll have the stamina and the strength to take on a group of threats either one by one or simultaneously.

 Useful for 2 or more attackers?
 Rating 4/5.
 You’ll be able to handle multiple attackers if you move smart and punch with precision.

-MMA is a global phenomenon featuring flashy strikes, explosive takedowns and a variety of chokes and arm locks.
-But beware the physical toll on your body if you want to take up this discipline.
+MMA is a global phenomenon featuring flashy strikes, explosive takedowns, and a variety of chokes and arm locks.
+But beware of the physical toll on your body if you want to take up this discipline.
 Like boxing, mixed martial arts will tax your body as you do endless sparring with strikes and grapples thrown in.

 The good thing about MMA is that your physical performance will increase across the board.
-Strength, stamina, speed, and reflexes become better than what they were before.
+Strength, stamina, speed, and reflexes become better compared to their previous state.
 Sometimes this improvement will be all you need to stop an attacker dead in his tracks.
 MMA will show its weakness when you’re out in the streets.

 Useful for 2 or more attackers?
 Rating 2/5.
-You’ll become faster, stronger and able to move much faster but there aren’t any techniques for taking on multiple attackers.
+You’ll become faster, stronger, and able to move much faster but there aren’t any techniques for taking on multiple attackers.

 The Krav Maga system has become somewhat synonymous with the word “self-defense”.
 In Hebrew, Krav Maga means “contact fighting” and is recognized as the official self-defense discipline of the Israeli Defense Forces.

 The techniques outlined in Krav Maga appear complex but they are relatively simple to execute.
 You’ll need to practice on reflex and let instinct take over to master this discipline.
-Anyone can learn the techniques in Krav Maga regardless of height, weight or gender.
+Anyone can learn the techniques in Krav Maga regardless of height, weight, or gender.

-There are 3 basic pillars to follow: Neutralize, Simultaneous Attack and Defense and Attacking Vulnerabilities.
+There are 3 basic pillars to follow: Neutralize, Simultaneous Attack, and Defense and Attacking Vulnerabilities.
 Most of the techniques in Krav Maga are meant to move weapons away or disable it all together to lessen the risk of getting hurt.

 No self-defense list should be without Krav Maga – it’s that good!
-You’ll learn how to disarm a man with a threatening knife or a gunman in just a second.
+You’ll learn how to disarm a man with a knife or a gunman in just a second.
 There are striking techniques and grappling techniques that round out the things you can learn from the discipline.
 Once you learn Krav Maga you’ll stand a greater chance at survival than doing nothing.

 Useful for 2 or more attackers?
 Rating 4/5.
 You can do it if you’re quick and precise in your movements.
 The plus side is that you’ll have the training and the reflexes to think ahead and counter every move.

-Karate, one of the oldest and the most popular martial arts is a well-rounded discipline that incorporates plenty of punching, kicking, grappling and stances.
+Karate, one of the oldest and the most popular martial arts, is a well-rounded discipline that incorporates plenty of punching, kicking, grappling, and stances.
 If your idol was Mr. Miyagi in Karate Kid, then it makes sense that you’d choose Karate as your discipline for self-defense.

-Karate is solid in all regards.
+Karate is solid in all aspects.
 Some of the best blocks you’ll learn are here.
 Same goes for kicks, punches, and throws, which could be useful in close-quarter situations.
 Keep in mind that not all of the karate moves you’ll be learning are for self-defense alone.
 So if you’re just picking out the ones that could get you out of a pinch, then the adage “simple moves are the best” can be applied here.

 Learning karate is relatively easy and it doesn’t cost much to train.
 You’ll learn how to think calmly and not get overwhelmed in emergency situations.
 You’ll learn to react faster and save precious seconds in survival scenarios.
 Karate shines in self-defense scenarios when you use power kicks and straight-yet-effective strikes to down the attacker.

-If not, there’s the more complicated elbow and knee strikes, spear hands and others.
-When you learn karate you’ll gain formidable weapons in the form of your arms and legs.
-To be truly effective you’ll need to increase your physical strength and become as fit as possible.
+If not, there’s the more complicated elbow and knee strikes, spear hands, and others.
+When you learn karate, you’ll gain formidable weapons in the form of your arms and legs.
+To be truly effective, you’ll need to increase your physical strength and become as fit as possible.

 Karate works well if you’re facing off against human threats and in instances where people are attacking you.
 The discipline shows you how to neutralize held weapons such as guns and knives at close range and how to deal with damage using precise strikes to various weak points in the body.